TurboWarp/docs/docs/website/unshared-projects.md

 ## What is project ID 1? {#what-is-1}

 Curious people have visited https://turbowarp.org/1 or https://llk.github.io/scratch-gui/develop/#1 and found a strange project.
 That's just what the Scratch API returns when you ask for the project with ID 1.
-Same story applies to all the other low project IDs.